KerbalMissile/RP-1-Full-Thrust/README.md

 - More Mod Configs (Possible Will Be Partially Released in 1.0.0)
 - Possible more tech tree nodes in the future

-If you want more details or a clearer plan / what we add, look into the [wiki](https://github.com/KerbalMissile/RP-1-Full-Thrust/wiki)!
+If you want more details of what we add, look into the [wiki](https://github.com/KerbalMissile/RP-1-Full-Thrust/wiki)!

 ------------------------------------------------------------------------------------------------------------------------------------